JuliaGraphs/MultilayerGraphs.jl/proposal/proposal.md

 **MultilayerGraphs.jl** is a Julia package for the creation, manipulation and analysis of multilayer graphs, which have been adopted to model of a wide range of complex systems from bio-chemical to socio-technical networks.

+We will synthetically illustrate some of the main features of the current version of the package and talk about its future developments.

 ## Description

-### Overview

 [**MultilayerGraphs.jl**](https://github.com/JuliaGraphs/MultilayerGraphs.jl) is a Julia package for the creation, manipulation and analysis of the structure, dynamics and functions of multilayer graphs.

-A multilayer graph consists of multiple subgraphs called **layers** which can be interconnected through [bipartite graphs](https://en.wikipedia.org/wiki/Bipartite_graph) called **interlayers**.
+A multilayer graph consists of multiple subgraphs called *layers* which can be interconnected through [bipartite graphs](https://en.wikipedia.org/wiki/Bipartite_graph) called *interlayers*.

 In order to formally represent multilayer networks, several theoretical paradigms have been proposed (e.g. see [Bianconi (2018)](https://doi.org/10.1093/oso/9780198753919.001.0001) and [De Domenico (2022)](https://doi.org/10.1007/978-3-030-75718-2)) and adopted to model the structure and dynamics of a wide spectrum of high-dimensional, multi-scale, time-dependent complex systems including molecular, neuronal, social, ecological and economic networks (e.g. see [Amato et al. (2017)](https://doi.org/10.1038/s41598-017-06933-2), [DeDomenico (2017)](https://doi.org/10.1093/gigascience/gix004), [Timteo et al. (2018)](https://doi.org/10.1038/s41467-017-02658-y), [Aleta et al. (2020)](https://doi.org/10.1038/s41562-020-0931-9), [Aleta et al. (2022)](https://doi.org/10.1073/pnas.2112182119)).

-### Main Features

-The package features an implementation that maps a standard integer-labelled vertex representation to a more user-friendly framework exporting all the objects a practitioner would expect such as nodes (`Node`), vertices (`MultilayerVertex`), layers (`Layer`), interlayers (`Interlayer`), etc.
+The package features an implementation that maps a standard integer-labelled vertex representation to a more user-friendly framework exporting all the objects a practitioner would expect such as nodes, vertices, layers, interlayers, etc.

-The two main data structures are collections of layers connected through interlayers called `MultilayerGraph` and `MultilayerDiGraph`.

-The **vertices** of a multilayer graph are representations of one set of distinct objects called `Node`s.
-Each layer may represent all the node set or just a subset of it.
-The vertices of `Multilayer(Di)Graph` are implemented via the `MultilayerVertex` custom type.
-Each `MultilayerVertex` encodes information about the node it represents, the layer it belongs to and its metadata.

-Both the **intra-layer** and **inter-layer edges** are embedded in the `MultilayerEdge` struct, whose arguments are the two connected multilayer vertices, the edge weight and its metadata.
-It's important to highlight that `Multilayer(Di)Graph`s are weighted and able to store metadata by default.

-The **layers** are implemented via the `Layer` struct composed of an underlying graph and a mapping from its integer-labelled vertices to the collection of `MultilayerVertex`s the layer represents. **Interlayers** are similarly implemented via the `Interlayer` mutable struct, and they are generally constructed by providing the two connected layers, the (multilayer) edge list between them and a graph.
-This usage of underlying graphs allows for an easier debugging procedure during construction and a more intuitive analysis afterwards allowing the package to leverage all the features of the JuliaGraphs ecosystem so that it can be effectively considered as a real proving ground of its internal consistency.

-The `Multilayer(Di)Graph` structs are weighted and endowed with the functionality to store both vertex-level and edge-level metadata by default so that at any moment the user may add or remove a `Layer` or specify an `Interlayer` and since different layers and interlayers could be better represented by graphs that are weighted or unweighted and with or without metadata, it was crucial for us to provide the most general and adaptable structure.
-A `Multilayer(Di)Graph` is instantiated by providing the ordered list of layers and the list of interlayers to the constructor.
-The latter are automatically specified, so there is no need to instantiate all of them.

 MultilayerGraphs.jl has been integrated with the [**JuliaGraphs**](https://github.com/JuliaGraphs) and the [**JuliaDynamics**](https://github.com/JuliaDynamics) ecosystems through:

-- the extension of [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl) with several methods and metrics including the multilayer eigenvector centrality, the multilayer modularity and the Von Newman entropy;
+- the extension of [**Graphs.jl**](https://github.com/JuliaGraphs/Graphs.jl) with several methods and metrics including the multilayer eigenvector centrality, the multilayer modularity and the Von Newman entropy;
-- the compatibility with [Agents.jl](https://github.com/JuliaDynamics/Agents.jl) allowing for agent-based modelling on general multilayer networks.
+- the compatibility with [**Agents.jl**](https://github.com/JuliaDynamics/Agents.jl) allowing for agent-based modelling on general multilayer networks.

+In our talk we will synthetically showcase some of the main features of the current version of the package through a live tutorial including:

+- how to install the package;
+- how to define layers and interlayers with a variety of constructors and underlying graphs;
+- how to construct a directed multilayer graph with those layers and interlayers;
+- how to add nodes, vertices and edges to the multilayer graph;
+- how to compute some standard multilayer metrics.

-For a more comprehensive exploration of the package functionalities and further details on the planned future developments the user is invited to consult the package [README](https://github.com/JuliaGraphs/MultilayerGraphs.jl/blob/main/README.md), [documentation](https://juliagraphs.org/MultilayerGraphs) and [issues](https://github.com/JuliaGraphs/MultilayerGraphs.jl/issues).
+For a more comprehensive exploration of the package functionalities and further details on the future developments the user is invited to consult the package [README](https://github.com/JuliaGraphs/MultilayerGraphs.jl/blob/main/README.md), [documentation](https://juliagraphs.org/MultilayerGraphs) and [issues](https://github.com/JuliaGraphs/MultilayerGraphs.jl/issues).

 ## Notes

 ### Multiple Languages

 We're available to submit the same proposal / talk in two languages:
-- English: "MultilayerGraphs.jl: Multilayer Network Science in Julia";
+- **English**: "MultilayerGraphs.jl: Multilayer Network Science in Julia";
-- Italian: "MultilayerGraphs.jl: Multilayer Network Science in Julia"
+- **Italian**: "MultilayerGraphs.jl: Scienza delle Reti Multistrato in Julia".

 ### Statement of Need